postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 To import your API definitions into Postman:

 1. Select **APIs** in the sidebar, then select **Import**.
-1. Select a file or folder, enter a link to the API, or paste your raw text.
+1. Select one or more files, select a folder, enter a link to the API, or paste your raw text.

     > You can also import an API definition from a code repository.
 Learn more about [importing and exporting](/docs/getting-started/importing-and-exporting-data/).